918benjamin/ls_rb120/lesson_5/TTT_README.md

 I've added two "ideal" methods that would help me create this within the TTTGame#computer_moves method.
-Both methods, #immediate_threat? and #defensive_move will come from within the Board class.
-This is because the board has the WINNING_LINES which we need to use to know if defense is needed and because the board object is tracking the spaces that have been taken by both players.
+Both methods, #immediate_threat? and #defensive_move will come from within the TTTGame class.
+This is because the TTTGame class has access to all the objects we need through the board object.

 ## 4. Computer AI: Offense
 The defensive minded AI is pretty cool, but it's still not performing as well as it could because if there are no impending threats, it will pick a square at random.
 We'd like to make a slight improvement on that.
 We're not going to add in any complicated algorithm (there's an extra bonus below on that), but all we want to do is piggy back on our find_at_risk_square from bonus #3 above and turn it into an attacking mechanism as well.
 The logic is simple: if the computer already has 2 in a row, then fill in the 3rd square, as opposed to moving at random.